What do we want to achieve?

 We will continue to support the Uni Connect programme for 2019-20 and 2020-21.

 In the longer term, we want to sustain the programme's infrastructure, and align it with the work universities and colleges do through their access and participation plans.

 Evidence and evaluation

-We are introducing tougher requirements on evaluation, including a self-assessment to be completed against a set of criteria as part of their access and participation plans.
+We have introduced tougher requirements on evaluation, including a self-assessment as part of their access and participation plans.